-Korean news source unveils roadmap of the upcoming Samsung Galaxy S8 and Galaxy S8+ flagships.
+Korean news source unveils roadmap of the upcoming Samsung Galaxy S8 and Galaxy S8+ flagships for everyone the plans to buy the best phone of tomorrow.
 The new report dismisses previous claims about one week delay on Galaxy S8 launch date and confirms April 21st as the official global release date for the Samsung Galaxy S8 and Galaxy S8+.
 The previous report claiming that Samsung will be releasing its flagship by one week later as originally planned was not based much on facts but on suppositions that additional testings might be applied to the handset before it reaches customers.
-That was more logically based as Samsung might be worried about going through a similar failure that experienced with the Note 7.
+That was more logically based as Samsung might be worried about going through a similar failure that experienced with Note 7.

 But that doesn’t seem to be the case.
 For the first time, Samsung will be introducing the Galaxy S8 during a special event that will be held in New York on March 29.
 The same Korean source talks about another Samsung event that will take place in London during the same date where the Galaxy S8 will be introduced to the European market.